typpo/blog/source/_posts/2012-12-16-an-introduction-to-custom-shaders-with-three-dot-js.markdown

 As you can see, a shader is just text.
 Instead of loading the shader from the DOM, you may opt to include the text of your shaders directly in your JS, or you can load it via AJAX request.

 As mentioned before, uniforms and attributes are variables passed to your shaders.
-They are defined in your JS with set types:
+They are defined in your JS by type and value:

 {% codeblock lang:js %}
-var uniforms = {
+// Define a color-typed uniform var uniforms = {
-  color: { type: "c", value: new THREE.Color( 0xffffff ) },
+  myColor: { type: "c", value: new THREE.Color( 0xffffff ) },
 };
 {% endcodeblock %}

 Attributes are defined as arrays with length equal to the number of vertices.
 Each index in the array is an attribute for the corresponding vertex.

 {% codeblock lang:js %}
+// My float attribute
 var attributes = {
   size: { type: 'f', value: [] },
 };